telefonicaid/fiware-orion/doc/manuals/devel/README.md

 [**mongoBackend**](#srclibmongobackend) decides when to notify and **ngsiNotify** executes the notification, with the help of the external library [libcurl](https://curl.haxx.se/libcurl/).
 Actually, a function from the [**rest** library](#srclibrest) is used: `httpRequestSend()`.
 Another important aspect of this library is that the notifications are sent by separate threads, using a thread pool if desired.

 We have subscriptions both for *context entities* and for *availability registrations* and thus, there are two types of notifications.
-Context entity subscriptions are by far more important (registration subscriptions are barely used at all) and the threadpool for notifications is used for context entity subscriptions only.
+Context entity subscriptions are by far more important (registration subscriptions are barely used at all) and the thread pool for notifications is used for context entity subscriptions only.

 ### Context entities notifications

 Using the [CLI parameter](../admin/cli.md) `-notificationMode`, Orion can be started with a thread pool for sending of notifications (`-notificationMode threadpool`).
 If so, during Orion startup, a pool of threads is created and these threads await new items in the notification queue and when an item becomes present, it is taken from the queue and processed, sending the notification in question.
 If the thread pool is not used, then a thread will be created for each notification to be sent (default value of `-notificationMode` is "transient", which gives this behaviour).
-More information on notifications modes can be found in [this section of the Orion administration manual](../admin/perf_tuning.md#notification-modes-and-performance).
+More information on notification modes can be found in [this section of the Orion administration manual](../admin/perf_tuning.md#notification-modes-and-performance).

-The invoking function in the case of notification due to attribute update/creation is `processOnChangeConditionForUpdateContext()` (see [MD-01 diagram](mongoBackend.md#flow-md-01)) and the invoking function in the case of notification due to subscription creation/update (what is called "initial notification" is `processOnChangeConditionForUpdateContext()` (see [MD-03 diagram](mongoBackend.md#flow-md-03)).
+The invoking function in the case of notification due to attribute update/creation is `processOnChangeConditionForUpdateContext()` (see the diagram [MD-01](mongoBackend.md#flow-md-01)) and the invoking function in the case of notification due to subscription creation/update (what is called "initial notification" is `processOnChangeConditionForUpdateContext()` (see the diagram [MD-03](mongoBackend.md#flow-md-03)).

 The following two images demonstrate the program flow for context entity notifications without and with thread pool.